andyandme/andyandme.github.io/README.md

 Work like hell is a group project I was involved in, as one of three Level Designers.

-My Contripution was; Tile placment and map Layout of the entire First Area, As well as Enenmy Playment and pathing, As well as coded the entire first boss fight.
+My Contribution was; Tile placment and map Layout of the entire First Area, As well as Enemy Playment and pathing, As well as coded the entire first boss fight.
 All smaller images above was the levels I had worked on and the boss fight

 Itch Page: <a href="https://illdothattomorrowstudios.itch.io/work-like-hell" target="_blank" rel="noopener">Work Like Hell — itch.io</a>